ericmasiello/react-redux-presentation/slides.md

 * Can't be used to server-side render React components
 * No single source of truth (multiple component `state`s)
 * Requires `React.createClass` or extending `React.Component`
+* Often leads to tight coupling of presentation and data model

 Note:
 * At scale, can be difficult to reason about